ADVICE ABOUT GETTING A PROPERTY APPRAISAL

 4. Legal Obligation: A real estate appraiser is obliged under the Real Estate Agents Act 2008 to establish an accurate sale price range with which to advertise your house.
 That means not over-valuing to entice you to list with them.

 5. Factual Data: A property appraisal is primarily based on recent and current sales data, an inspection of your house and land, the location and the current real estate and economic climate.
+If your property is zoned for development, this will need to be factored in.

 6. Searching by price: Even if you decide to advertise your house for sale without a price and choose an auction or tender, a property appraiser will still have to enter a price range into websites.
 This means when home buyers are searching for properties it will show up in the right price search range.